 - Step 2: Preparing your home.

 You will want to make sure to fox-proof your house, much like you would to child-proof it.
 Hide all exposed cords, as some like to chew, and cover all outlets with plastic covers.
-I would recommend anything you don't want stolen or taken to be placed out of reach and above the ground.
+We would recommend anything you don't want stolen or taken to be placed out of reach and above the ground.
 To a fox, out of sight, out of mind (unless they know it's there).
-I would suggest keeping windows closed too because a fox is smart enough to escape even through a screen.
+We would suggest keeping windows closed too because a fox is smart enough to escape even through a screen.
 Cats can escape through a screen, so foxes can as well.
 Foxes are smarter than cats and more mischievous.
 If your fox is to go in a litter box, find a corner of the house for it, as well as one in their enclosure or cage, so it encourages the, to use it.
-I would suggest placing their waste in the box if they have an accident, and usually the smarter foxes catch on.
+We would suggest placing their waste in the box if they have an accident, and usually the smarter foxes catch on.
 Some foxes will refuse to be potty trained - keep that in mind.